Causes of Subluxations

 Unfortunately subluxations are most often painless and often go undetected for years.
 One can’t always tell if there is a subluxation; a subluxation is sort of like a dental cavity, in that you may have it for a long time before symptoms appear.
 That’s why periodic spinal checkups are so important.
-Dr. Carr of Seattle’s Dynamic Chiropractic Clinic provides diagnosis and treament of subluxations as well as periodic systemic checkups and wellness evaluations.
+Dr. Carr provides diagnosis and treament of subluxations as well as periodic systemic checkups and wellness evaluations.

-Every new patient at New Patient’s Dynamic Chiropractic Clinic recieves a thorough spinal checkup.
+Every new patient at New Patient’s Dynamic Chiropractic Clinic receives a thorough spinal checkup.

-The many other benefits of Chiropractic care at Seattle’s Dynamic Chiropractic Clinic.
+The many other benefits of Chiropractic care at Kenmore’s Dynamic Chiropractic Clinic.